Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Reduced-order surrogate modeling framework

 However, for varying design configurations, each corresponding to a different torque signal, it is to be expected that the \gls{dft} output will differ from one signal to another.
 In turn, the classification of frequency components to negligible or retainable shall differ among the torque signals.
 To address this issue, we suggest to retain the frequency components that remain important over the possible design configurations in the sense of expected contribution to the power spectrum.
 To that end, the contribution of each frequency component to the power spectrum over all given torque signals $\boldsymbol{\tau}^{(m)}$, $m=1,\dots,M$, is averaged as to obtain a single contribution per component, computed as

 Subsequently, the frequency components are sorted based on their averaged power spectrum contributions.
-The dimension reduction of the \gls{dft}'s output proceeds by keeping the frequency components corresponding to non-negligible averaged power spectrum contributions $\overline{\eta}_k$, accordingly neglecting frequency components with negligible averaged contributions.
+The dimension reduction of the \gls{dft}'s output proceeds by keeping the frequency components corresponding to significant averaged power spectrum contributions $\overline{\eta}_k$ and omitting the rest.
+One way of distinguishing between frequency components being negligible or not is presented in section~\ref{sec:results-dimension-reduction}, based on the accuracy of the reconstructed torque signal.

 This procedure results in a reduced \gls{qoi} $\mathbf{r} \in \mathbb{C}^R$, $R<N$, with $\mathbf{r} = \left\{c_{k'}\right\}_{k' \in \mathcal{I}}$, where $\mathcal{I} \subset \left\{k\right\}_{k=0}^{N-1}$ is an index set with cardinality equal to $R$ that contains the indices of the retained frequency components.
 Put in a \gls{rom} context, $\mathbf{r} \in \mathbb{C}^R$ is the reduced representation (here, in frequency space) of $\boldsymbol{\tau} \in \mathbb{R}^N$ and $\left\{c_{k'}\right\}_{k' \in \mathcal{I}}$ is the corresponding reduced basis.
 Accordingly, the realizations of the reduced \gls{qoi} are given as $\mathbf{r}^{(m)} = \left\{c_{k'}^{(m)}\right\}_{k' \in \mathcal{I}}$, $m=1.\dots,M$.
 Note that the reduced \gls{qoi} can be given equivalently as a real vector $\mathbf{r} \in \mathbb{R}^{2R-1}$, by considering separately the real and imaginary parts of the complex elements $c_{k'}$, $k' \neq 0$, where $c_0 \in \mathbb{R}$.
 We opt for the more concise complex notation.